Goto Main Content

 Article 40

-Individuals, legal representatives, or interested parties may apply for certificates relevant to their entry and exit from the National Immigration Agency.
+Individuals, legal representatives, or interested parties may apply for entry/exit relevant documents from the National Immigration Agency.

 Article 41